 While the 2022 global average temperature didn't hit a record, it was still the sixth warmest on record.
 The problem is another, though.
 Which?
-The next two years, let the NOO (National Oceanic and Atmospheric Administration) from the USA, will record as many records since we started keeping an eye on the thermometer, in 1880.
+The next two years, let the NOO (National Oceanic and Atmospheric Administration) from the USA, will set just as many records since we started keeping an eye on the thermometer, in 1880.
 Global warming shows no signs of slowing down.
 On the contrary.

 La Niña is not enough

 Global warming hit the headlines when Schmidt's predecessor, the climate scientist James hansen, testified about rising temperatures in 1988.
 It was the hottest year in history.
 Today, 1988 it is only the 28th warmest year on record.
-And the last time Earth experienced temperatures below the 20th century average was in 1976.
+And the last time Earth had temperatures below the 20th century average was in 1976.

 Are we really wasting more time by diverting the public debate to the protests of last generation and about their opportunity?
 Enough of everything, protests and reprimands.
 All.
 We need the facts.